I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 I wouldn’t personally use Shoji White with stark white appliances, but it looks beautiful with the butcher block countertops.

-Sherwin Williams Shoji White Exterior
+Sherwin Williams Shoji White for Your Exterior

 Here I have collected several examples of different exteriors in this creamy color.

-Shoji White Brick Exterior
+Shoji White on a Brick Exterior

 Here is a brick home painted with Shoji White: